fengyuanchen/jquery-cropper/.github/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-1. In GitHub, send a pull request to `jquery-cropper:master`.
+1. In GitHub, send a pull request to `jquery-cropper:main`.
 1. If we suggest changes then:
     - Make the required updates.
     - Re-run the jquery-cropper test suites to ensure tests are still passing.
     - Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell
-    git rebase master -i
+    git rebase main -i
     git push -f
     ```